Media in Jammu and Kashmir: Media censorship

 In 2016, newspaper publications were banned for three days in Kashmir.

 On 24 August 2017, the Ministry of Electronics and Information Technology sent a letter to Twitter under Section 69A of the IT Act to censor content.
 Following this Twitter users received official legal complaints from Twitter.

 A Press Council of India report in 2017 titled "Media and Media Scenario of J&K" in 2017 states that “journalists in Kashmir have to manage the reality of walking on the tightrope amidst the threats of gun and political arm-twisting”.
 Security forces consider photojournalists as "instigating protestors", while the protestors call them "government agents".

-Laxmi Murthy and Geeta Seshu of Network of Women in Media, India (NWMI), in their 2019 report titled, 'News behind the barbed wire", based on field observation after the abrogation of Article 370 of the Indian Constitution, which provided special status to the erstwhile state of J&K, expressed that, "in the absence of reportage from the ground, the government’s influence of the narrative of normalcy is near total.
-Its official proclamations of the creation of a ‘Naya Kashmir’ have become vociferous.
+Laxmi Murthy and Geeta Seshu of Network of Women in Media, India (NWMI), in their 2019 report titled, 'News behind the barbed wire", based on field observation after the abrogation of Article 370 of the Indian Constitution, which provided special status to the erstwhile state of J&K, expressed that, "in the absence of reportage from the ground, the government's influence of the narrative of normalcy is near total.
+Its official proclamations of the creation of a 'Naya Kashmir' have become vociferous.
 In contrast, there is a deafening silence and invisibilisation of voices from Kashmir expressing alienation, anger and disillusionment at perceived breach of trust.
-The government’s control of communication processes is intrinsically undemocratic and harmful, as it privileges the voices of authority and weakens those who speak truth to power."
+The government's control of communication processes is intrinsically undemocratic and harmful, as it privileges the voices of authority and weakens those who speak truth to power."

 The Media Policy 2020 of the Jammu and Kashmir has also been criticised for allegedly "monopolising the flow of information by the state".
 Press Council of India was particularly alarmed by the provisions of 'fake news' in the media policy, which it said, while taking suo-moto cognisance of the matter, "interferes with the free functioning of the press."

+On 20 August 2023, the independent news outlet The Kashmir Walla's website, facebook and X account were blocked without serving notice. as well as the editorial team being evicted from their offices as a result of the ban.

+In November 2024, the Jammu and Kashmir government issued legal threats to The Chenab Times following its report on the detention of an environmental activist under the Public Safety Act.
+The authorities claimed that the publication of such content had the potential to disturb law and order.

+The government's move was met with criticism from the Committee to Protect Journalists (CPJ) and DIGIPUB News India Foundation, both of which called on the administration to uphold press freedom.

+On 9 January 2025, X (formerly Twitter) suspended the Kashmiri-language news account of The Chenab Times, shortly after its launch as part of its Multilingual News Initiative (MNI).
+The suspension, described as "unjust" by the platform's founder Anzer Ayoob, occurred after only three posts, with X citing the account as "inauthentic" but providing no detailed explanation.
+On 13 January 2025, Chenab Times Foundation filed a formal grievance with X India, emphasizing the account's role in preserving regional languages and urging its reinstatement.